 Einstein Analytics (EA) provides Salesforce customers with the ability to build analytics dashboards and apps that deliver business insights.
 While it’s incredibly powerful, EA can feel intimidating for novice users who have little experience in analytics and/or Salesforce.
-To address this gap, the Analytics team built conversational queries to enable and simplify how users interact with their business data.
+With this gap in mind, how could we make Einstein Analytics more accessible so users can reap the benefits regardless of their skill level?

 Interacting with a machine using plain, non-technical language is tricky.
 When it works, it’s magical; but when it doesn’t, it’s incredibly frustrating and inefficient.
 As the team began working on this project, we realized that achieving a completely “natural” language interaction would be extremely difficult to pull off, given the limited resources we had at hand.

 We have five Analytics personas across the board and for this feature in particular, we’re primarily focused on the analyst and line-of-business-user, who are consumers of analytics apps and dashboards.
 Our secondary focus is the admin, who build apps and dashboards for their organizations.

 In our initial research around the topic of natural language query, we talked to users who fit these profiles and asked them what they would expect from it.
 Without seeing any UI, we found that users had extremely high expectations, wanting it to answer complicated questions such as “how do I get more profit?”